tuplee/CStripper/README.md

 * Is this the most effective RegEx pattern to search in this context?
 * What other RegEx patterns would be useful?
 Make them a hardcoded toggle or better yet, make an interactive prompt so user can select pattern to search from a list of human readable options
 * Have the app take screenshots as input, then OCR the input to create workable data
+* Use pexpect to auto configure devices in a running packet tracer file from stripped cisco labs